- Why Research

-Dr. Storniolo and colleagues will utilize specimens from the Normal Breast Tissue Bank at the IU Simon Cancer Center, the only biorepository of normal breast tissue in the world, to identify early molecular changes and pathway alterations that occur during cancer initiation.
+Dr. Storniolo and colleagues utilize specimens from the Normal Breast Tissue Bank at the IU Simon Cancer Center, the only biorepository of normal breast tissue in the world, to study biological changes occurring in the earliest stages of breast cancer development.

-Insights gained from this work will aid in the identification of novel molecular targets for treatment strategies and future studies focusing on cancer prevention.
+Insights gained from this work will aid in the identification of novel molecular targets for treatment strategies and cancer prevention.

 Dr. Anna Maria Storniolo is a medical oncologist and Professor of Clinical Medicine at the Indiana University School of Medicine.
 She earned her medical degree at Stanford and completed her Internal Medicine residency and fellowships in Hematology and Medical Oncology at the University of Rochester.